 Yes, residents may continue opting in after the initial Oct.
-22nd deadline, however, they will be placed on a "waitlist" and can expect to enter the program in early 2022.
+22nd deadline, however, they will be placed on a "waitlist" and can expect to enter the program on a rolling basis with the next enrollment set for early 2022.

 Will the "recycling fee" stay the same or will it change based on your opt-in/opt-out status?

 There is no recycling fee, the Division of Waste charges a general waste fee of $8.75 which is often mistakenly referred to as a recycling fee.
 This general waste fee offsets all waste operations and services including, bulk pick-up and other waste expenses.
 The fee will remain the same regardless of your opt-in/opt-out status as it pays for our entire waste collection operations.

 What about apartments, condos, and other multi-unit homes - will they be able to opt in?

 Apartments, condos, and other multi-unit homes of up to 4 units may participate in the curbside recycling program.
 Larger apartments and condos are ineligible for curbside recycling, however, once the program resumes, staffed recycling drop-off locations will be available.
 We encourage occupants of larger apartments and condos to utilize these drop-offs or speak with their property manager about starting a recycling program for their building.